 Configuring a cluster of IBM

-® Meeting Servers involves several tasks, including synchronizing system clocks, configuring the cluster settings, and deploying a load balancer in front of the cluster, either deploying IBM
+® Advanced servers involves several tasks, including synchronizing system clocks, configuring the cluster settings, and deploying a load balancer in front of the cluster, either deploying IBM

 Before you begin